 A good rule of thumb for water intake is this: take your body weight, divide it in half and that is the amount of water in ounces you should be getting everyday.

+Now that we’ve talked about hydrating on the inside, let’s look at hydrating on the outside with oil, humectants and occlusives (oh my!).
 For those prone to acne and congestion, you may cringe when I talk about applying oil to the face.
 Some of you in fact work very hard to scrub away all that oil.
-Actually, this is often counter productive because you are signaling the skin to produce more oil and interestingly enough, studies have shown that acne sufferers are deficient in essential fatty acids.
+Actually, this is often counterproductive because you are signaling the skin to produce more oil and interestingly enough, studies have shown that acne sufferers are deficient in essential fatty acids.

 Oil is classified as an occlusive which means it locks moisture into the skin.
 If you’re prone to breakouts, I’d suggest using light oils such as sweet almond oil or jojoba oil.
 Applying them after a bath or shower is best.
-Other natural occlusive's include shea butter, cocoa butter and squalene which is derived from olives.
+Other natural occlusives include shea butter, cocoa butter and squalene which is derived from olives.

 Humectants attract and hold on to water.
 They work by pulling moisture up from the dermis into the epidermis.
 Some popular humectants are glycerin, honey and hyaluronic acid.
 The latter, can attract and hold on to 1,000 times its weight in water which can definitely give you a glowing and supple complexion.
-Hyaluronic acid occurs naturally in the body-it’s what gives the skin a plump and supple appearance, but diminishes with age.
+Hyaluronic acid occurs naturally in the body-it’s what gives the skin a plump and supple appearance, but diminishes as we age.
 Glycerin is commonly found in skin care products, but can also be purchased as a stand alone ingredient.